hyrtx/PowerBI-Atlas_Labs_HR_Dashboard/README.md

 ### Creating the measures
 In total, sixteen measures were made to create the dashboard:

-The DAX code for each measure can be found in this link.
+The DAX code for each measure can be found in the Atlas Labs HR Dashboard - DAX Snippets file in this repository.

 ## Dashboard Overview
 The dashboard consists of four pages, each focusing on a different aspect of HR analysis.
 The pages are: